ferv3455/ferv3455.github.io/index.md

 ## About Me

-**I am a first-year graduate student at Carnegie Mellon University, pursuing my degree of Master of Science in Information Networking (MSIN).** I expect to finish my coursework and begin my career in December, 2025.
+**I am a second-year graduate student at Carnegie Mellon University, pursuing my degree of Master of Science in Information Networking (MSIN).** I expect to finish my coursework in December 2025 and kick off my career in 2026.

 As an international student from China, I finished my school years in my hometown Shanghai and my bachelor's degree at Tsinghua University in Beijing.